nstraub/test-framework/README.md

 Why?
 ====

-Without the test framework or auto mocking unit tests can easily become brittle and and tiresome to maintain.
+Without the test framework or auto mocking, unit tests can easily become brittle and tiresome to maintain.
 In this example every time a dependency is added to the service, we have to refactor it into all our existing tests before we can start writing new code.

 ``` c#
 [Test]